 Academic Training explained

-Academic training is an employment authorization granted to eligible J-1 students.
-It is designed to complement their programs of study in the USA.
+Academic Training (AT) is employment authorization granted to eligible J-1 Students.
+It is designed to complement their programs of study in the United States.

-- Academic Training can only be authorized by the program sponsor
+- AT is authorized by the program sponsor

-- Students may engage in Academic Training during their academic program and/or after the completion of their program
+- Students may engage in AT during their academic program and/or after the completion of their program

-- Academic Training can be paid or unpaid and must be authorized regardless of compensation
+- AT can be paid or unpaid, but must be authorized regardless of compensation

 - The work must be directly related to the student’s field of study

 - The work must be commensurate with their level of education